Submit Article

 What Were the Facts of This Case?

-The key legal issue in this case is whether the court has the power to grant an extension of a moratorium where there is no further prospect of a restructuring.
-This is an issue that does not appear to have been directly addressed in any local authority.
+The central legal issue was whether the court has the power to grant an extension of a moratorium under s 64(7) of the IRDA in circumstances where there is no further prospect of a restructuring.
+This required the court to determine if the jurisdictional requirements for an initial moratorium under s 64(1) must continue to be met for an extension under s 64(7).

 How Did the Court Analyse the Issues?